 Graduates are prepared for leadership across the health care spectrum.
 We encourage students to explore the ways some of our alumni are applying their degrees in local, national and global settings.

-Students who plan to pursue additional graduate studies after earning their MPH — including doctoral programs in medicine, the sciences, or medical research — will develop a set of skills and experiences that strengthen their CVs and distinguish their applications from other candidates.
+Students who plan to pursue additional graduate studies after earning their MPH — including doctoral programs in medicine, the sciences, or medical research — will develop a set of skills and experiences that strengthen their curricula vitae and distinguish their applications from those of other candidates.

 Continuing an Education at Washington University